 In recognition of the broad range of transactions potentially implicated by the Anti-Kickback Statute, certain types of arrangements are excluded from prohibitions in the statute.
 Additionally, the HHS Office of Inspector General (OIG) has been given authority to adopt “safe harbors” to protect specifically identified business and financial arrangements from criminal and civil prosecution, provided they fall within parameters designed to minimize the risk for potential corruption.
-Transactions not specifically excluded or granted safe harbor protection are not per se violations of the Anti-Kickback Statute, and have to be evaluated on a case-by-case basis to determine compliance.
+Transactions not specifically excluded or granted safe harbor protection are not per se violations of the Anti-Kickback Statute and have to be evaluated on a case-by-case basis to determine compliance.
 It is important to keep in mind that if any purpose of the transaction – even if it’s a secondary purpose — is to induce referrals, it may constitute a violation of the Anti-Kickback Statute.
-Thus, a compliance review should be a regular part of any contract negotiation between persons in a position to refer in the health care industry.
+Thus, a compliance review should be a regular part of any contract negotiation between persons in a position to refer in the healthcare industry.

 Broadly speaking, Stark law prohibits physicians from making referrals to an entity for the furnishing of “designated health services” (DHS) payable by Medicare, if the physician (or an immediate family member of the physician) has a financial relationship with the entity.
-Correspondingly, in addition to prohibiting the physician’s action in making the referral, the Stark Law prohibits any provider from submitting claims for payment to Medicare for services provided as the result of a prohibited referral.
+Correspondingly, in addition to prohibiting the physician’s action in making the referral, Stark Law prohibits any provider from submitting claims for payment to Medicare for services provided as the result of a prohibited referral.

-Government agencies, including the Department of Justice, HHS-OIG, and the Centers for Medicare & Medicaid Services (CMS), are charged with enforcing the federal laws.
-It is crucial to understand and comply with these laws, not only because following them is the right thing to do, but also because (as discussed above) violating them could result in criminal penalties (in the case of the AKS), civil fines, exclusion from the Federal health care programs, and/or loss of license(s) from state licensing boards.
+Government agencies, including the Department of Justice, HHS-OIG, and the Centers for Medicare & Medicaid Services (CMS), are charged with enforcing federal laws.
+It is crucial to understand and comply with these laws, not only because following them is the right thing to do, but also because (as discussed above) violating them could result in criminal penalties (in the case of the AKS), civil fines, exclusion from the Federal healthcare programs, and/or loss of license(s) from state licensing boards.
 Indeed, there are myriad civil and criminal enforcement actions in recent history that aptly demonstrate that failure to comply with either or both the AKS and Stark will result in severe sanctions.